adstuart/-azure-privatelink-storage-dnsparition/README.md

 ## DNS changes

-Generally when you deploy a storage account, we get a predefined endpoint in the format of:
+Generally, when you deploy a storage account, we get a predefined endpoint in the format of:

 > myaccountname.blob.core.windows.net